Please fill the form below.

 Banks must also evaluate the extent to which they need to implement AI banking solutions within their current or modified operational processes.

-After identifying the potential AI and machine learning use cases in banking, the technology teams should run checks for testing feasibility.
+After identifying the potential AI in banking use cases, the QA team should run checks for testing feasibility.
 They must look into all aspects and identify the gaps for implementation.
 Based on their evaluation, they must select the most feasible cases.

 The last step in the planning stage is to map out the AI talent.
-Banks require a number of experts, algorithm programmers, or data scientists to develop and implement AI solutions.
-If they lack in-house experts, they can outsource or collaborate with a technology provider.
+Banks require several experts, algorithm programmers, or data scientists to develop and implement AI solutions.
+They can outsource or collaborate with a technology provider if they lack in-house experts.

 After planning, the next step for banks is to execute the process.
-Before developing fully-fledged AI systems, they need to first build prototypes to understand the shortcomings of the technology.
-To test the prototypes, banks need to compile relevant data and feed it to the algorithm.
+Before developing a full-fledged AI system, they need to build prototypes to understand the shortcomings of the technology.
+To test the prototypes, banks must compile relevant data and feed it to the algorithm.
 The AI model trains and builds on this data; therefore, the data must be accurate.

 Once the AI model is trained and ready, banks must test it to interpret the results.
 A trial like this will help the development team understand how the model will perform in the real world.